 He referenced the Fourteenth Amendment thirty-eight times.
-However, in his dissent, Justice Rehnquist shot down Blackmun’s expansive interpretation, noting that there were thirty-six States and territories that restricted abortion when the Amendment was ratified in 1868; the authors did not have abortion in mind.
+However, in his dissent, Justice Rehnquist shot down Blackmun’s expansive interpretation, noting that there were thirty-six laws in states and territories that restricted abortion when the Amendment was ratified in 1868; the authors did not have abortion in mind.
 “The only conclusion possible from this history is that the drafters did not intend to have the Fourteenth Amendment withdraw from the States the power to legislate with respect to this matter [of abortion].”

 But why would a liberal activist like Blackmun wish to limit himself to what the Constitution actually says or does not say in its original context?
 It is outdated and too restrictive, to begin with.

 5. Blackmun was confused about “potential life” and “viable life.”

 He used the odd phrase “potential life” several times in his decision.
 But it is clear that the baby is not a potential life, but is actually living all along its stages of growth.
 (Even a zygote is living.)
 He certainly is not dead.
 However, Blackmun apparently believed (wrongly) that a baby is not living until he becomes viable outside of the womb.
 Blackmun placed viability at 24 to 28 weeks (six to seven months, so late-term abortions are allowed).
 However, this opinion is based on primitive science.
 A baby can live outside the womb before that timeframe, thanks to modern technology.